roundhousedesigns/calendario/README.md

 ### On deck

 - Embiggen them quicklinks and let they overflow
-- Embiggen sidebar toggle/change icon

 ### Todo

-- CRITICAL: Check for ANY posts before loading; breaks when no posts available
 - CRITICAL: Check for permalink structure and prompt to change if pretty permalinks not set
 - Refactor SCSS
 - iOS style bugs